porkbrain/ajeto/README.md

 Karma points are awarded to prompts to heuristically rank their value.
 A decision on whether some history should be included is made based on a sorted list.

-The framework upon which karma works categorized prompts in this order of importance:
+The framework upon which karma works categorizes prompts in this order of importance:

 - **operative**; user explicitly promoted it
 - **instructive**; the system considers it crucial information